My earliest memory concerning money is of burying a $2 coin in the hope it would grow into a money tree.

-English and Japanese became my favourite subjects, and after studying the language throughout primary and secondary school, at fifteen I visited Japan for the first time.
-After a school-planned trip fell through, I managed to convince my very supportive parents (who still didn’t have a money tree) to allow me to go on my own, on the condition that I earn part of my airfare.
+English and Japanese became my favourite subjects.
+After studying the language throughout primary and secondary school, at fifteen I visited Japan for the first time.
+When a school-planned trip fell through, I managed to convince my very supportive parents to allow me to go on my own, on the condition that I earn part of my airfare.
 Hence, I began my first job – cleaning the family business.
-It was a transformative experience – both the solo overseas trip, and the toilet scrubbing that led to it!
+It was a transformative experience.
+Both the solo overseas trip, and the toilet scrubbing that led to it!

-The next year, I undertook year 11 and 12 studies simultaneously, finishing high school a year early to go on exchange to Japan.
+The next year, I undertook year 11 and 12 studies simultaneously.
+I finished high school a year early and went on exchange to Japan.
 There I met Simon, who would become my husband, and cemented my interest in Japanese, applying to study a Bachelor of Languages at university when I returned.

 Our first investment (besides our education)

 On schedule, after two years we had saved enough for a >20% deposit on a small property.
 We successfully made an offer only to find out the house was structurally unsound!
 Then we found an apartment we loved, but the bank refused to lend for it (due to a lack of laundry taps of all things!).
 We changed banks.
 It was around this time that I came across Anita Bell’s book Your Money, which I picked up for $2 in a second hand store.
 Unlike my ‘money tree’ idea years earlier, this was a real investment.
 In the back of the book was an advertisement for Your Mortgage and How to Pay it Off in 5 Years or Less.
 I was hooked.